jimstorch/pySICP/README.md

 * SICP is a *binary* protocol.
 * Commands are sent as packets with *length* and *checksum* bytes.
 * There are multiple, incompatible versions.
 This bit me.
+I'm including PDFs of all the versions I could find.

 ### Finding the SICP version
 This is how I did it, your display may vary.
 It's possible the versions for each model are documented somewhere...